Bug Out Location: How To Find One You Can Afford

 1. Distance

-1. Your entire bug out travel distance
+1. Your total bug out travel distance

 ↓ Where To Bug Out: A Survival Guide

+The second aspect is the proximity to high-density populations.
 I’ll make this one relatively easy, don’t pick in a Danger Zone County.

 Danger Zone County eBook Report Cover -